 Bill ID/Topic Location Summary Position SB 5 Beall D Affordable Housing and Community Development Investment Program.
-C.D.
-6/17/2019-From committee with author's Existing property tax law requires the county auditor, in each fiscal year, to allocate property tax revenue to local jurisdictions in accordance with specified formulas and procedures, subject to certain modifications.
+5/24/2019- S. SECOND READING 5/24/2019-Read third time and amended.
+Ordered to second reading.
+Existing property tax law requires the county auditor, in each fiscal year, to allocate property tax revenue to local jurisdictions in accordance with specified formulas and procedures, subject to certain modifications.
 Existing law requires an annual reallocation of property tax revenue from local agencies in each county to the Educational Revenue Augmentation Fund (ERAF) in that county for allocation to specified educational entities.
 This bill would establish in state government the Affordable Housing and Community Development Investment Program, which would be administered by the Affordable Housing and Community Development Investment Committee.
-The bill would authorize a city, county, city and county, joint powers agency, enhanced infrastructure financing district, affordable housing authority, community revitalization and investment authority, transit village development Investment Committee to participate in the program and would authorize the committee to approve or deny plans for projects meeting specific criteria.
+The bill would authorize a city, county, city and county, joint powers agency, enhanced infrastructure financing district, affordable housing authority, community revitalization and investment authority, transit village development district, or a combination of those entities, to apply to the Affordable Housing and Community Development Investment Committee to participate in the program and would authorize the committee to approve or deny plans for projects meeting specific criteria.
 The bill would also authorize certain local agencies to establish an affordable housing and community development investment agency and authorize an agency to apply for funding under the program and issue bonds, as provided, to carry out a project under the program.
 This bill contains other related provisions and other existing laws.
 Watch SB 6 Beall D Residential development: available land.
-A.R.
-6/20/2019-From committee: Do pass and re-refer to Existing law requires each state agency to make a review of all proprietary state lands over which it has jurisdiction, subject to certain exceptions, and to report to the Department of General Services on those lands in excess of its foreseeable needs.
+5/20/2019-A. DESK 5/20/2019-Read third time.
+Passed.
+(Ayes 38.
+Noes 0.)
+Ordered to the Assembly.
+In Assembly.
+Read first time.
+Held at Desk.
+Existing law requires each state agency to make a review of all proprietary state lands over which it has jurisdiction, subject to certain exceptions, and to report to the Department of General Services on those lands in excess of its foreseeable needs.
 Existing law requires the jurisdiction over lands reported excess to be transferred to the department upon request.
 Existing law requires the Department of General Services to report to the Legislature annually on the lands declared excess.
 Existing law requires a city or county to have a general plan for development with a housing element and to submit the housing element to the Department of Housing and Community Development prior to adoption or amendment.
 Existing law requires that the housing element include an inventory of land suitable and available to residential development, as specified.
-This bill would require the Department of Housing and Community Development of Housing and Community Development of the suitable and available for residential development as identified by a local government as part of the housing element of its general plan.
+This bill would require the Department of Housing and Community Development to furnish the Department of General Services with a list of local lands suitable and available for residential development as identified by a local government as part of the housing element of its general plan.
 The bill would require the Department of General Services to create a database of that information and information regarding state lands determined or declared excess and to make this database available and searchable by the public by means of a link on its internet website.
-The bill would require for any housing element adopted on or after January 1, 2021, that an electronic copy of the inventory of land suitable for residential development to the Department of Housing and Community Development to the Department of Housing and Community Development.
-By requiring local governments to electronically submit the inventory of land suitable for residential development be submitted to the Department of Housing and Community Development.
-By requiring local governments to electronically submit the inventory of land suitable for residential development be submitted to the Department of Housing and Community Development.
-By r
+The bill would require for any housing element adopted on or after January 1, 2021, that an electronic copy of the inventory of land suitable for residential development be submitted to the Department of Housing and Community Development.
+By requiring local governments to electronically submit the inventory of land suitable for residential development to the department, the bill would impose a state-mandated local program.
+This bill contains other related provisions and other existing laws.